FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/competitive-karuta.md

 There are rules for arranging the Territory:
 - A player's territory should be **3cm (or about 3 fingers width) away from the opponent's territory**.
 - In a player's territory, the cards should be arranged in **3 rows** that are **1cm (or about 1 finger width) apart**.
 - The **width of the territory should be 87cm (about the width of 16.5 cards)**.
 Any number of Torifuda may be placed on the left and right sides of each row.
-They may also place Torifuda in the middle of the row.

 Considering the rules above, a player may arrange their Torifuda in any order they want.
 The goal is to arrange them in a manner that they could easily remember the location of each card in their territory.